 By late afternoon, we made it to Basilica Santa Maria.
 We just sat there, soaking up the afternoon sun, people watching for a bit.
 Mother was tired, so we headed back to our hotel.
 We did a full circle of Venice in about 8 hours.

 Believe it or not, we found an Indian Restaurant; Ganesh Ristorante Indiano a Venezia.
 Our mother was thrilled.
-It’s owner was an adorable Italian woman who had lived in India for quite some time.
+Its owner was an adorable Italian woman who had lived in India for some time.
 The food was alright, but it made our mother very happy.
-I, on the other hand, wanted nothing but fried food.
+I, however, wanted nothing but fried food.
 Indian cuisine isn’t exactly drunk-friendly food.
 I survived.
 It was time to settle in for the night.

 Our last stop was in Torcello – it was a bit boring, and wasted unnecessary amount of time on that island (probably because there isn’t much there that I cared about).
 However, I did manage to capture a great shot…well in my opinion.
 If you like small dirt walkway, lamps, and wooden gates – then you may appreciate this photo too.
 I don’t know why but I always think of Narnia when I look at this photo.

 After four hours or so, our tour officially ended and we headed back to Venice.
 I forgot to mention earlier but the ferry was crowded with tourists, so our seats were separated.
 My mom found a sit next to two Indian ladies.
 I could see her chatting away.
 She told me later that they were from Manchester, England, and they knew our aunt and uncle who reside in a town near by.
 CRAZY, right?!
 This world gets smaller every time I travel.
 We went to some touristy restaurant that night for dinner.
 Afterwards, we did some shopping.
 I bargained my way through a lot of it.
 Always, always bargain when possible.
 I got a fantastic deal on some Venetian masks.